bproai/pieverse-desktop/README.md

 - **v0.3.1:**
   Added HTML Renderer for visualizing and editing HTML content in multiple formats.
 - **v0.3.2:**
-  Enhanced Document Renderer with Markdown support, syntax highlighting, and <span class="user-style-normal">special tag handling</span>.
+  Enhanced Document Renderer with Markdown support, syntax highlighting, and special tag handling.
 - **v0.4.0:**
   Added Enhanced LLM Developer Assistance with problem-solving journey capture and specialized fine-tuning capabilities.
+- **v0.5.0:**
+  Added VS Code integration for terminal access, diagnostics viewing, and seamless code interaction.

 See the full [Changelog](./docs/CHANGELOG.md) for a complete history.